katherinelim/docker-multistage-example/README.md

 ## Testing the Java Truststore

-To test that the Java truststore is in the production image an it contains the added `ca.crt`, a test script was written.
+To test that the Java truststore is in the production image and it contains the added `ca.crt`, a test script was written.
 Run `auto/test` to execute the test script.

 For the purpose of this example the added certificate has an alias name of `debian:ca.pem`.
 Using the alias we can use the `keytool` command to output the SHA-256 fingerprint of the certificate.